jdenavascues/Drosben/hardware/README.md

 > You will want **all** your racks to have their magnets in the **same orientation**, so all your lids are compatible with any rack.
 But rare-earth magnets do not indicate their polarity.
 So, once you have glued the magnet to the first rack, use it as an indicator (once the glue has set!): let the next magnet you glue first attach to the glued magnet, add a drop of glue to the slot where it is going to go, and place it there in the required orientation as indicated in the schematic:
 > ![magnet_orientation](../img/magnet_orientation.png)

-- using the first one as template!!!
-(PHOTO/VIDEO/EXAMPLES)

 ## Building the Lids

 ### Printing